ybr/csv-reader/README.md

 CSV reader library for Scala.

 It provides a purely functional and type safe mean of reading CSV.
-You write CSV recipe by focusing on composing readers not the boilerplate of dealing with errors at every step.
+Write CSV recipe by focusing on composing readers not the boilerplate of dealing with errors at every step.

 This is still an alpha version.